 Summary

 This Recommendation defines two packages that provide enhanced alerting and data transfer capabilities for ITU-T Rec.
 H.248.
-Corrigendum 1 corrects the following aspects:

-• Erroneous checksum in examples;

-• Endian encoding reference.

-This revision updates the packages to conform to the Packages Template.
-It also expands the ri, cw and dwa signals to express up to 256 patterns.
+This revision includes updated procedures that discuss how to handle race conditions when the dwa signal is used.
+A clarification is added to the pattern parameter as to what signal should be used..

 Introduction